How To Simplify Carbon Accounting

 Most large and small businesses approach carbon accounting in a very manual, time-consuming and error-prone way.
 These processes are increasingly outdated and do not take full advantage of the latest advances in carbon accounting software to automate data management.

-Fundamentally, the trick to simplifying carbon accounting is to automate the most time-consuming, error prone aspects of data management in carbon accounting
+Fundamentally, the trick to simplifying carbon accounting is to automate these processes.

 Here, we’re going to explore the basics of carbon accounting that add complexity, and then explain how the use of modern carbon accounting software can streamline that whole process.